Cyclist's Olympic Dream Becomes $200,000 Medical Bill Nightmare

 "It was a dream come true," said Gaimon, 35.
 "A chance at a second career in racing."

-An ambulance whisked him to Lehigh Valley Hospital in Allentown, Pennsylvania, which is part of the health system that sponsored the cycling event.
-Emergency doctors admitted the athlete and he underwent surgery on his collarbone.
-He needed surgery on his scapula, too, which he said felt "like a collapsed taco."
+An ambulance whisked him to Lehigh Valley Hospital in Allentown, Pa., which is part of the health system that sponsored the cycling event.
+Emergency doctors admitted the athlete, and he underwent surgery on his collarbone.
+He also needed surgery on his scapula (shoulder blade), which he said felt "like a collapsed taco."
 But that surgery would happen days later, after he was discharged from the Pennsylvania hospital and a friend helped him find a surgeon in New York.

 He chronicled the whole ordeal on his social media channels, and soon he was recuperating — painfully, but successfully — back home.
 And then the bills came.

-Total Bills: $151,804 from Lehigh Valley Health Network, and $49,526 from the Hospital for Special Surgery.
+Total bills: $151,804 from Lehigh Valley Health Network and $49,526 from the Hospital for Special Surgery.
 He had additional bills from various physicians.
 Health Net has paid approximately $27,000 to Lehigh Valley, according to Gaimon.
-His secondary insurance, USA Cycling, paid $25,000 to the Hospital for Special Surgery and his surgeon there.
+His secondary insurance, with USA Cycling, paid $25,000 to the Hospital for Special Surgery and his surgeon there.

-Service Providers: Lehigh Valley Hospital-Cedar Crest in Allentown, Pennsylvania, part of the not-for-profit Lehigh Valley Health Network.
-The Hospital for Special Surgery, an academic medical center, in Manhattan.
+Service providers: Lehigh Valley Hospital-Cedar Crest in Allentown, Pa., part of the nonprofit Lehigh Valley Health Network; and the Hospital for Special Surgery, an academic medical center, in Manhattan, New York.

 While at least 33 states have enacted laws intended to protect consumers from balance billing, many don't apply to out-of-state patients, said Maanasa Kona, an assistant research professor at the Center on Health Insurance Reforms at Georgetown University.

-For example, in Gaimon's home state of California, state law protects enrollees of state-licensed health plans from balance billing, but their authority is limited to California doctors and hospitals.
+For example, in Gaimon's home state of California, state law protects enrollees in state-licensed health plans from balance billing, but their authority is limited to California doctors and hospitals.

 One reason cited by WellRithms for Gaimon's high bill: Lehigh Valley Hospital charged him $25,915 for a night in the intensive care unit and $29,785 for a night in the burn unit, according to an explanation of benefits sent to Gaimon by Health Net in January 2020.
 Gaimon understood he was placed in these specialty units because of a lack of space in other parts of the hospital.
 But Downs, in his statement, said Gaimon needed the burn unit due to his abrasions and the ICU after his collarbone surgery.